 I think you should each get your own lawyer.
 If you (the daughter) have a low income, you may be able to get help from Pine Tree Legal Assistance (they have a great web site: www.ptla.org).
 Your mother, if she is over 60, should be able to get help from Legal Services for the Elderly...Read more »

 I have 3 small kids I can't leave alone to go smoke 100 ft from my door.
 Says nothing in the lease and first owner who we signed lease with didn't care if we smoked inside let alone the front porch.
-It's just I don't want to leave me kids alone and we turned down a WAY nicer place because we...
+It's just I don't want to leave me kids alone and we turned down a WAY nicer...
 Read more »

 I can’t answer your question definitively because I don’t have all the necessary facts, but I can tell you that Maine law provides, in part: “A landlord who or other person who on behalf of a landlord enters into a lease or tenancy at will agreement for residential premises that are used by a...Read more »